Marker Logo

 Topics.
 This historical marker is listed in this topic list: Architecture.
 A significant historical year for this entry is 1893.

 Location.
 33° 26.904′ N, 112° 5.238′ W. Marker is in Phoenix, Arizona, in Maricopa County.
 It is in Central City.
-Marker is on West Washington Street, on the right when traveling west.
+It is on West Washington Street, on the right when traveling west.
 The Evans House is located on the northwest corner of West Washington Street and North 11th Avenue.
 Touch for map.
 Marker is at or near this postal address: 1100 West Washington Street, Phoenix AZ 85007, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Rehabilitation of the Carnegie Library (within shouting distance of this marker); 1897 Smurthwaite House (approx. 0.2 miles away); Jacob Waltz
+At least 8 other markers are within walking distance of this marker: Rehabilitation of the Carnegie Library (within shouting distance of this marker); 1897 Smurthwaite House (approx. 0.2 miles away); Jacob Waltz

 Paid Advertisement